 Depending on the type of person you are, you can prioritize your tasks differently.
-Some people like to put a dollar amount with each task and say “Ok, how much money am I going to lose by not solving this problem,” or “How much money could I be making by solving this problem”.
+Some people like to put a dollar amount with each task by asking themselves “How much money am I going to lose by not solving this problem?”, or, “How much money could I be making by solving this problem?”.
 They justify everything based off of cost.

-After you’ve gone through the high priority tasks, you move on to the medium and lows.
+After I’ve gone through the high priority tasks, I move on to the medium and lows.
 If you’re like most business owners, you’re probably never going to get to low priority tasks because a new high priority task will take its place, or a low priority task becomes high.

-That’s where I encourage people to forecast and look for problems that might arise in the future, or solutions that need to be implemented now to keep customers.
+That’s where I encourage people to forecast and look for problems that may arise in the future, or solutions that need to be implemented now to retain customers.